Frequently Asked Questions

 server.js

-: This will contain our Express application code..env
+: Contains your Express application code..env

 : Specifies intentionally untracked files that Git should ignore (likenode_modules